 It's time to #QMConnect Again

-Click on the concentration headings below to see a description.
+Click on the concentration headings below to see a description and list of sessions.

 - Quality Assurance: Theory to Practice